 8. Baptist Church 10-10:45 & 11-11:45 PM

-Founded in 1978, Stämbandet is thirteen singers from Scandinavia with a reputation for excellence both as an a cappella ensemble and a World Music vocal group.
-Presenting songs rarely heard outside of Iceland, Norway, and Sweden, this captivating vocal band often breaks into six- and seven- part harmonies sung in six languages.
+Founded in 1978, Stämbandet is twelve singers from Scandinavia with a reputation for excellence both as an a cappella ensemble and a World Music vocal group.
+Presenting songs rarely heard outside of Iceland, Norway, Sweden, Finland and Denmark, this captivating vocal band often breaks into six- and seven- part harmonies sung in six languages.
 Led by Allen LeVines, musical director since 1985, Stämbandet performs a wide range of a cappella folk traditions unique to Scandinavia, including “trall” – singers imitating fiddlers playing dance music – a practice that has been compared to scat singing.